couchbaselabs/fuego/README.md

 The format of important KV rows looks like...

     postings
-      postings:field4:'lazy'-segId:recIds -> [recId1, recId2, recId3]
+      <postings>:field4:'lazy'-segId:<recIds> -> [recId1, recId2, recId3]
-      postings:field4:'lazy'-segId:fieldNorms -> [0, 1, 2]
+      <postings>:field4:'lazy'-segId:<fieldNorms> -> [0, 1, 2]
-      postings:field4:'lazy'-segId:positions -> [[], [], []]
+      <postings>:field4:'lazy'-segId:>positions> -> [[], [], []]

         note that an iterator can Next() through all of the postings columns quickly.

-    stored fields
-      stored:batch0xffffc-recId1:field0:arrayPositions -> "typ:user1234" // The docId.
-      stored:batch0xffffc-recId1:field1:arrayPositions -> "typ:john@email.com"

-        note that an iterator can Next() through all of the stored fields of a record quickly.

-    docId lookups // Newer segId's appear first since segId's grow downwards.
-                  // Perhaps can just fold this into the backIndex. docId:user1234(0x00)batch0xffffc -> recId1
-      docId:user1234(0x00)batch0xffffe -> recId1

-        note that an iterator can find the most recent batch for a docId and Next() through a docId's history quickly.

-    deletions // Need this to be able to efficiently ignore obsoleted recId's in postings deletion:batch0xffffe-recId1 -> nil
+    deletions // Need this to be able to efficiently ignore obsoleted recId's in postings
+      <deletion>:segId-recId1 -> nil

     counts
-      countBatchDeletions:batch0xffffe -> 1
+      countSegDeletions:segId -> 1
-      countBatchSize:batch0xffffe -> 1000
+      countSegSize:segId -> 1000

+    also, add the segId:recId to the value of each BackIndexRow.

 Asynchronous GC's of KV rows...

-    that represent outdated batches and records.
+    that represent outdated seg's and records.

-    scan the counts to see which batches might have the most garbage?
+    scan the counts to see which seg's might have the most garbage?

-    for example, "docId:user1234(0x00)batch0xffffe" is outdated
-      due to the newer, younger "docId:user1234(0x00)batch0xffffc" record...
+    for example, doc "user-1234" in segIdffffe is outdated due to the newer, younger update of "user-1234" in segIdffffc, so...

-      so also need to delete...
+      need to delete...
-        "deletion:batch0xffffe-recId1"
+        "<deletion>:segIdffffe-recId1"

-        and go through all the postings on any field with batch0xffffe, recId1 maybe just use a postings iterator and a recId set filter?
+        and go through all the postings on any field with segIdffffe, recId1 maybe just use a postings iterator and a recId set filter?

-        and any other stored fields with batch0xffffe-recId1

-      we use "docId:" record instead of "deletion:" record to look for outdated information as it has more information. or, perhaps scan the deletion:segId-recId records,
-        to focus on one batch at a time?

 need a way to coallesce batches?
 - create a new coallesced batch, but atomically remove the old, input batches?